EL/M-2084: ELM-2084

 This variant is the most prominent member of the family, with two sub variants, distinguished by antenna size and range capabilities: The MMR is capable of air surveillance, hostile weapon locating and fire guidance for the medium range.

 ELM-2084 Mini MMR

-The mini MMR (mMMR) is a scaled down MMR variant for shorter range threats.
+The M-MMR is a scaled down MMR variant for Medium range threats.

 ELM-2311

 The ELM-2311 is a C-band tactical C-RAM radar built for the battalion level.
 It is designed for a single vehicle platform, with a small operational crew.

 The Radar is designed to operate in Artillery fire ranging and hostile weapons locating roles.

 ELM-2248 MF-STAR

 The MF-STAR Radar is a naval implementation of The MMR, made up of four MMR modules mounted around a pyramid shaped mast.
 The radar provides full 360º coverage for air surveillance, hostile weapons locating and fire guidance capabilities naval platforms.
 The ELM-2248 is in service in the Israeli and Indian navies.
 The ELM-2248 is the fire control radar for the Barak 8 system.